marknotton/craft-plugin-image/README.md

-# craft-plugin-images
+# Images
+## A Yello Studio Craft Plugin

-Adds a small collection of twig extensions that help manage image output
+Images adds a small collection of Twig extenstions to help manage reoccuring image queryies.